Associate Professor Mark Eugene Amsler

 3) translation, transcreation, feminism and language choice in post-1900 anglophone fiction from South Asia (Rushdie, Roy, Ghosh);

-5) Li Qiao's Wintry Niight Trilogy and the emergence of Taiwan nationalist sensibility
+4) Li Qiao's Wintry Niight Trilogy and the emergence of Taiwan nationalist sensibility;

 6) contemporary Maori women novelists;

-I invite proposals for Masters and Doctoral research projects in comparative literary and critical theory, literacy studies, medieval studies, history of linguistics (esp before 1900), and/or English sociolinguistics.
+I am available to supervise Masters and Doctoral research projects in comparative literary and critical theory, genre analysis, literacy studies, medieval studies, history of linguistics (esp before 1900), and/or English sociolinguistics.

 Phi Kappa Phi honorary society